bsidesams/conference-site/content/sponsorship.md

 ### The Venue
-We are currently looking for a suitable location.
+BSides Amsterdam will be held at PONG – House of Ping, a

 ### Sponsorship Packages
 Below you can find the sponsor packages that will ensure that we can make BSides Amsterdam happen.
+They describe themselves as the coziest ping pong bar in Amsterdam, and we tend to agree.
+A great location, reachable by public transport, bike and car and all the room for what we want to do at BSides Amsterdam this year!

 ##### Platinum - €7.000 (one package left!)
 - Table space at the event, for recruiting purposes.